 In its time, the Cadillac Hotel was one of Detroit's finest hotels and stood on the corner of Washington Boulevard and Michigan Avenue from 1888 until 1923.
 Presidents Benjamin Harrison, Grover Cleveland, William McKinley, Theodore Roosevelt and William Howard Taft all stayed there.

 The corner has been home to a hotel since the completion of Blindbury's Hotel in 1852, which later became the Antisdel House.
 The Cadillac Hotel's origins date back to 1885, when Daniel Scotten bought the east half of the block on the north side of Michigan between Washington and Shelby.
 On that site he built a four-story business block between Washington and Shelby that was rented to a grocery company that soon failed.
 It was then that he built the Cadillac Hotel, designed by the firm John Scott & Co. in 1888.
-The structure, with its Italianate and Romanesque style, proved successful, so he bought and razed the Antisdel next to it and built an addition to the hotel on top of it.
+The structure, with its Italianate and Romanesque style, proved successful, so he bought and razed the Antisdel next door and built an addition to his hotel on top of it.

 On June 30, 1903, the Detroit Board of Commerce was formally organized and incorporated under state law inside the Cadillac Hotel's Turkish Room.
 It had 253 charter members, including J.L.
 Hudson, who paid $100 each to join.